Productivity in the Murray-Darling Province—A case study

 The infrequently inundated floodplains typical of much of the Murray-Darling Province are another important location for aquatic primary production.
 Primary production on similar floodplains in the Lake Eyre and Bulloo Province has been studied by Bunn et al..
 Shortly after floodplain inundation rates of benthic and pelagic gross primary production were low, although there was a high rate of benthic respiration.
 After 1 month of inundation, high rates of benthic metabolism were recorded.
 Although rates were not as high as those observed in waterholes during prolonged dry periods, Bunn et al. estimated that, because of the large floodplain areas inundated, the amount of algal carbon produced on the floodplain during a single day of inundation at this time was equivalent to over 80 years of aquatic production in the permanent waterholes during the dry.

 Last updated: 22 March 2013

 This page should be cited as:

-Department of Environment and Science, Queensland (2013) Productivity in the Murray-Darling Province—A case study, WetlandInfo website, accessed 13 April 2023.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/processes-systems/productivity/productivity-murray-darling-cb-case-study.html
+Department of Environment, Science and Innovation, Queensland (2013) Productivity in the Murray-Darling Province—A case study, WetlandInfo website, accessed 1 February 2024.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/atmosphere-physical/light/productivity-murray-darling-cb-case-study.html